 - Email address

-There will also be a section that asks applications for their travel details, including the expected point of entry into the Schengen Zone, as well as a simple itinerary of their travel plans.
-Travelers will also need to answer some questions regarding their health and security, such as their criminal record.
+There will also be a section that asks applicants of Albania for their travel details, including the expected point of entry into the Schengen Zone, as well as a simple itinerary of their travel plans.
+Albanian visitors will also need to answer some questions regarding their health and security, including information about possible criminal records, if any.

-We advise all applicants to answer these questions as truthfully as possible, since every piece of information on the application form will be checked against European security databases, such as Interpol and Europol.
-Likewise, we advise all applicants to go through their completed application and double check to make sure that everything is correct.
+We advise all applicants of Albania to answer these questions as truthfully as possible, since every piece of information on the application form will be checked against European security databases, such as Interpol and Europol.
+Likewise, we advise all Albanians to go through their completed application and double check to make sure that everything is correct.

-If the applicant is found to have written incorrect or misleading information, the ETIAS authorities have the right to reject the application.
-In this case, the applicant can re-apply using the correct information.
+If travellers from Albania are found to have written incorrect or misleading information, ETIAS authorities have the right to reject the application.
+In this case, Albanian applicants can re-apply using the correct information.

-Travelers are recommended to print a copy of their ETIAS authorization so that they can present it to the immigration officers when entering the country.
+Travellers are recommended to print a copy of their ETIAS authorisation so that they can present it to the immigration officers when entering the country.

-Albanian travelers can use their ETIAS authorization for the sole purposes of tourism and business.
-This means that it is not possible to use the ETIAS to obtain employment, and applicants must apply for a different visa if they wish to do so.
+Albanian travellers can use their ETIAS authorisation for the sole purposes of tourism, transit and business and up to 90 days.
+This means that it is not possible to use the ETIAS to obtain employment: in those cases, Albanian citizens are advised to apply for an actual visa that suits these needs.

-The ETIAS is valid for 3 years from the date of issue.
-The ETIAS grants holders a 90-day stay in the Schengen zone within any 180-day period.
+The ETIAS is valid for 3 years from the date of issue, although if the linked Albanian passport expires before that period, then the ETIAS authorisation will no longer be valid.
+The ETIAS is a special authorisation, not a visa, that grants holders a 90-day stay in the Schengen zone within any 180-day period.